 - Acupuncture and use of burn plant capsules or tablets

-IBS must only be diagnosed after every other possible causes of the sort of pain that you simply have has been excluded.
-So it’s important to not self diagnose and treat yourself for IBS, just just in case it’s something else.
+IBS must only be diagnosed after every other possible cause of the sort of pain that you simply have has been excluded.
+So it’s important to not self-diagnose and treat yourself for IBS, just just in case it’s something else.
 See your doctor.

 4. Mesenteric Adenitis